-Homeschooling Statistics : Learning Abled Kids’ Poll Data Results
+Homeschooling Statistics : Surprising Special Education Data

-Wondering about Homeschooling Statistics and Who homeschools?
+Wondering about Homeschooling Statistics : Who homeschools and Why?

-This distribution is important among homeschooling statistics because a failure to make adequate progress in public school indicates the child is probably already below grade-level when home schooling begins.
-Additionally, the parents enrolled their children in public school initially, indicating they were not originally planning on home schooling.
+Additionally, the parents enrolled their children in public school initially.
+This indicates they were not originally planning on home schooling.
 The parents would experience an unplanned learning curve in both home schooling methods and remedial teaching.

-To determine the distribution of exceptionalities among homeschooled students, an online poll was conducted in a general interest home schooling listserv with 1550 members, which resulted in 119 responses.
-Poll results showed 38% of the students represented were identified by their parent as being ‘typical’, 24% were identified as being gifted, and 38% were identified as having special education needs (Figure 2).
-Twice exceptional students, those who are both gifted and have learning disabilities, overlap with the gifted and special education categories and account for 3.0% of the children represented.
+To determine the distribution of exceptionalities among homeschooling students, an online poll was conducted in a general interest home schooling listserv.
+It had 1550 members, and in 119 responses came in.
+Poll results show 38% of the students are represented by their parent as being ‘typical.’
+24% are identified as being gifted, and 38% are identified as having special education needs (Figure 2).

-At a percentage of 38%, the homeschooled student body with special education needs would be approximately 38,000 students out of every 100,000.
-That is almost three times higher than the number of students being served in public school special education programs.
-Students with specific learning disabilities account for approximately 16% of the homeschooled population (SLD and twice exceptional combined).
+Students with specific learning disabilities account for approximately 16% of the homeschooling population (SLD and twice exceptional combined).
 That equals about 16,000 out of every 100,000 students.
-This percentage is more than two and half times the number being served in public school, and is one of the eye-opening homeschooling statistics.
+This percentage is more than two and half times the number in public school special education programs.
+It is one of the eye-opening homeschooling statistics.

-The grade-level distribution shows the highest number of homeschooled students with learning disabilities occurs in grades four through seven.
-There is a drop in the number of students occurring in the sixth grade, at the beginning of middle school.
 The peak occurs in the fifth grade, with 24% of students being in fifth grade (Figure 3).
 The number increases around the fourth grade, most likely because students with learning disabilities fall further behind peers more rapidly in the third and fourth grade.

 First, many parents do not wish to attempt home schooling through high school.